statecapitols.tigerleaf.com Capitol Info Section: Telling Them Apart

 Muscular Mary

-The effect of the dome and cupola tower on this red brick, white trim capitol is more massive than the Delaware tower.
-It looks muscular in comparison.
+With a base width of 40 feet, the octagonal, wooden dome and cupola tower on this red brick, white trim capitol are massive compared to the Delaware tower.
+The tower gives the building a much more muscular look.

 An Association